davmik2601/m-one-social/README.md

 * Documentation (Optional): Describe the architecture, technologies you use in your documents and readme file.

 ## Live
-The Project is **already deployed** on the "Scaleway" server (similar to AWS EC2), you can check it out here:
+The Project is **already deployed** on the "Scaleway" server (similar to AWS EC2), All server configurations, nginx, domain settings, SSL certificates, etc. **are done by me**.

+You can check it out here:
 ### 👉👉👉 https://m-one-social.online/

 ## Project setup

+1. First of all create db in your PostgreSQL server for the project and set up the environment variables in `.env` file (check `.env.example` for reference).

+2. Please use **Node 20.x** versions

+3. Install the dependencies using `yarn`:

 ```bash
 $ yarn install